Our Mission Statement

-We are young, but we are growing and building the capacity to create lasting programs to protect children.
-Join us, and together “We the People” can be a catalyst of change for our Kansas City community and America’s most overlooked and endangered children!
+Our organization is young, but our collective experiences in the care and welfare of endangered children span decades.
+We are growing and building the capacity to create lasting programs to protect children.
+Join us, and together “We the People” can be a catalyst of change for our Kansas City community and America’s exploited children!